ieg-dhr/DigiKAR_Projektseminar/static-maps.md

 (Links to student maps to be added!)

 <em>2) Another approach was to connect events in one person's biography with straight lines to highlight individual mobility.
-One QGIS-plug-in that helps with converting point geometries to line geometries is <a href="https://plugins.qgis.org/plugins/pointstopaths_v02/">PointsToPaths</a>, an application developed for wildlife tracking.</em>
+One QGIS-plug-in that helps with converting point geometries to line geometries is <a href="https://plugins.qgis.org/plugins/pointstopaths_v02/">PointsToPaths</a>, an application developed for wildlife tracking.
+Alternatively, the <a href="https://plugins.qgis.org/plugins/PointConnector/">PointConnector</a> plug-in can be used.
+This plug-in, however, requires a separate source-to-target list in CSV or TXT format.</em>

 (Links to student maps to be added!)